Understanding QEST4 Testing

 Do test results correlate with symptoms?

-However, the real value of a bioenergetic testing or bioresonance systems is to reveal things that are not obvious – patterns that are able to help change the dynamics of the system.
+However, the real value of a bioenergetic testing system is to reveal things that are not obvious – patterns that are able to help change the dynamics of the system.
 These, by definition, are not the symptoms themselves.
 They may be recognisable as things closely associated with a symptom, or they may be counterintuitive or apparently random.

 When we want to help a client undo patterns of functioning that have been practised for a lifetime and even supported by genes ‘switched on’ by environmental influence, the process can be seen as stripping away ‘layers’.
 Bioenergetic testing using the QEST4, especially using the Comprehensive Analysis at the heart of the system, reveals what that person is ready to process, and those may or may not correlate with the main symptom that the client is presenting.
-As we peel away more layers, different causative aspects of the health problems reveal themselves for healing.
+As we peel away more layers, different causative aspects of the health picture reveal themselves.

 Are test results repeatable?